becloudway/iot-in-the-cloud-workshop/guided/love-note-extended/README.md

 const AWS = require('aws-sdk');
 ```

-Now we can setup the IotData module from the AWS SDK by adding the following line under the `const AWS ...` line.
+Now we can set up the IotData module from the AWS SDK by adding the following line under the `const AWS ...` line.

 ```js
 const iotdata = new AWS.IotData({endpoint: 'xxxxxxxxxxx.iot.eu-west-1.amazonaws.com'});